 Tooth sensitivity can have various causes, including the following:

-- Consuming acidic foods and drinks.
-Certain foods or drinks can contribute to a chemical process that demineralizes the tooth's enamel.
-This is the case, for example, with soft drinks, citrus and citrus juice.
+- Consuming acidic foods and drinks.Some of them may contribute to a chemical process that demineralizes the tooth's enamel.
+This is the case, for example, with soft drinks, as well as citrus and citrus juice.

 - Tooth whitening.Tooth sensitivity may be felt during or after a teeth whitening treatment.
-This effect is usually temporary.
+This effect is usually transient.

 - Professional scaling.Scaling and other dental procedures (i.e. the placing of a filling or orthodontic appliance) can cause temporary tooth sensitivity.

-- Teeth grinding (bruxism).People who grind their teeth during the night are more at risk of having tooth sensitivity.
-Some individuals will feel its effects especially in the morning.
+- Teeth grinding (bruxism).People who grind their teeth while they sleep have a higher risk of tooth sensitivity.
+Some of them will feel its effects especially upon awakening.